 UNOSSC Newsletter - Special Edition

 Since early February, South-South Galaxy has been sharing knowledge products and experiences in epidemic responses, both to the current COVID-19, and to previous pandemics such as H1N1 and Zika.
 Digital outreach efforts were utilized to reach a wider audience.
-Some of those insights have been compiled in a special edition newsletter, which highlights some of the important work that has been done by the UNOSSC and other partner organizations.
+Some of those insights have been compiled in a series of special edition newsletters, which highlights some of the important work that UNOSSC and other partner organizations have been doing in order to respond to the COVID-19 pandemic with South-South Cooperation and solidarity.

 Information and Resources